 Students on Thinkific are user accounts that can purchase and enroll in courses.
 Student accounts can also be given access to user-only sections of course sites.
 A student account can also be used to purchase and enroll in multiple individual courses or packages of courses called Bundles.
 We’ll cover the enrollment process below.

-When a student initiates the enrollment process for a paid course on your Thinkific course site, they are sent to a checkout process with two steps:
+In order to access your course content, a student must first enroll in your course and then can access the course from their Student Dashboard.
+When a student initiates the enrollment process for a paid course on your Thinkific course site, they are guided through a checkout process.

 Offering free courses?
 Learn more about how students enroll in a free course.